 Shawbury or "Sawesberie" as it used to be known, can trace its roots back to Saxon times when Edric and Elict held the area.
-"Sawesberie" means fort in the wood (bury meaning fort) or an area more fortified than one would expect.
+"Sawesberie" means "fort in the wood" (bury meaning fort) or an area more fortified than one would expect.
 Thus the Moat surrounded a fortified dwelling.
-This location would have been an ideal place to set up such a dwelling with the natural spring line providing fresh water.
+This location would have been an ideal place to set up such a dwelling, with the natural spring line providing fresh water.

-The Roman Road came from Viroconium (Wroxeter), past the Moat area and what are now The Glebelands and the playing fields onto the Wem Road and across the fields towards Whitchurch.
+The Roman Road came from Viroconium (Wroxeter), past the Moat area and what are now The Glebelands and the playing fields onto the Wem Road, where it is understood to divert to cross the River Roden at Harcourt Park.